Gunpla Chronicles 4 - Conclusion

 Wobbly

 As discussed, the Zeta’s joints are much more fragile and sensitive than on other kits.
 That means they tend to get loose a lot faster.
-The waist in particualr has been extremely wobbly, causing the Zeta’s upper half to often tilt to the side.
+The waist in particular has been extremely wobbly, causing the Zeta’s upper half to often tilt to the side.
 The left leg also wobbled some, though surprisingly it is in an area that wasn’t affected by the broken hinges.

 The Finished Product

-I have to admit it - once it is fully assembled, the Zeta Gundam does look pretty cool.
-Cooler than I remember it being, by a long shot.
-One thing this build helped me recognize is just how much the Zeta inverts the “traditional” design of both the Original Gundam and the Mark II.
 For example, in areas where those mobile suits tend to be wide (shield, shoulder armor, feet), the Zeta’s equivalents are longer are narrow.
 And while its predecessors have legs of fairly even length, the Zeta’s are incredibly wide at the bottom, and taper off as they go up.
 It still feels like a part of the family, but the Zeta has a more streamlined look that makes it appear powerful in a different way.
 It seems fast and aggressive, as opposed to the Mk.
 II, which looks tough by being sturdy and showing off its firepower).

 Conclusion